u-kai/aws-application-networking-k8s/docs/guides/environment.md

 **Type:** *string*

-**Default:** *Inferred from IMDS metadata*
+**Default:** *Inferred from IMDS metadata or CLUSTER_NAME*

 When running AWS Gateway API Controller outside the Kubernetes Cluster, this specifies the VPC of the cluster.
-This needs to be specified if IMDS is not available.

 ---